cap-js/docs/guides/authorization.md

 ## Instance-Based Authorization { #instance-based-auth }

 The [restrict annotation](#restrict-annotation) for an entity allows you to enforce authorization checks that statically depend on the event type and user roles.
 In addition, you can define a `where`-condition that further limits the set of accessible instances.
-This condition, which acts like a filter, establishes an *instance-based authorization*. <br>
+This condition, which acts like a filter, establishes an *instance-based authorization*.

 The condition defined in the `where`-clause typically associates domain data with static [user claims](#user-claims).
 Basically, it *either filters the result set in queries or accepts only write operations on instances that meet the condition*.
 This means that, the condition applies following standard CDS events only<sup>1</sup>:
 - `READ` (as result filter)
 - `UPDATE` (as reject condition)